 The American family is ever-changing.
-The “Modern Family,” if you will, finds fathers taking on a much more active role in caring for children in and out of the house.
+The “Modern Family,” if you will, finds fathers taking on a much more active role in caring for children inside and outside of the house.

 The changing role of fathers has also introduced new challenges as dads juggle the competing demands of family and work.
 For example, fewer dads are the family’s sole breadwinner.
 Years ago it was the natural family dynamic that men would be out working and women would serve as homemakers and caretakers.
 No so anymore.
 The Pew Research Center took a look last year at the changing American family and found that, among couples rearing children under age 18, about one fourth comprise families where only the father works and roughly two-thirds are in dual-earner families.
 If you compare this finding with similar studies conducted 45 years ago, almost half of married couples with children under age 18 were in families where only the father worked.